mozilla/vautomator-serverless/README.md

 - Addition of a target to the scan queue for HTTP Observatory scan by an API endpoint (`/ondemand/httpobservatory`)
 - Addition of a target to the scan queue for TLS Observatory scan by an API endpoint (`/ondemand/tlsobservatory`)
 - Addition of a target to the scan queue for SSH Observatory scan by an API endpoint (`/ondemand/sshobservatory`).
+- Addition of a target to the scan queue for a directory enumeration scan (currently with `dirb`) by an API endpoint (`/ondemand/direnum`)
 - _[OPTIONAL]_ Addition of a target to the scan queue for a Tenable.io scan by an API endpoint (`/ondemand/tenablescan`).
 - Performing requested scan type (port, HTTP Observatory, TLS Observatory or SSH Observatory) on hosts in the queue
 - Scheduled port scans from a hard-coded list of hosts (disabled by default)
+- Scheduled directory enumeration scans (via `dirb`) from a hard-coded list of hosts (disabled by default)
 - Scheduled HTTP Observatory scans from a hard-coded list of hosts (for PoC purposes, runs once a day)
 - Scheduled TLS Observatory scans from a hard-coded list of hosts (for PoC purposes, runs once a day)
 - Scheduled SSH Observatory scans from a hard-coded list of hosts (for PoC purposes, runs once a day)